antistoopmode/antistoopmode.github.io/docs/guides/save_file_editing.md

 jewelcrafting_hc="250.000000"
 ```

-## Equipment
+## Creating Items
-The structure of an armor or weapon in the save file looks like this:
+The structure of an item in the save file looks like this:

 ```js
 {